 The Best Metal Detecting Sites for Old Coins and Rings

-Where to Find Old Coins and Rings Metal Detecting
+Where to Find Old Coins and Rings When Metal Detecting

-If you want to find old coins and rings metal detecting, you have to do a little research to find sites in your area with history behind them.
-Randomly detecting a site without doing any research is a bad idea.
-Much like choosing real estate, location is very important too for this hobby.
+If you want to detect old coins and rings, you have to do a little research to find sites in your area with some history behind them.
+Randomly selecting a site without doing any research is a bad idea.
+Much like choosing real estate, location is very important for this hobby.

 Places where people congregated a long time ago are far more likely to produce older finds.
-Living in the mid-west, I don't have the opportunity to find civil war relics, but I find old coins on a regular basis, treasure hunting historical sites from the 1800s.
-I'll share some of the places that produce the best finds for me, using my Garrett AT Pro metal detector.
+Living in the mid-west, I don't have the opportunity to find civil war relics, but I find old coins on a regular basis by treasure-hunting historical sites from the 1800s using my Garrett AT Pro metal detector.
+I'll share some of the types of places that produce the best finds for me.

-I've gone treasure hunting at several different places, but one of the best metal detecting sites for me has always been permissions at old homes, preferably older than 1900.
-If you happen to live in a historical area with homes dating back to the 1800s, or older, there's a good chance that many of those homes have never been metal detected because most people are too scared to knock on the door and ask for permission.
+I've gone treasure hunting at several different places, but one of the best metal detecting sites for me has always been permissions at old homes, preferably those built before 1900.
+If you happen to live in a historical area with homes dating back to the 1800s or earlier, there's a good chance that many of those homes have never been metal detected because most people are too scared to knock on the door and ask for permission.

-My best metal detecting finds have come from the grounds around old homes, including a 4 pfennig from 1795, found near a well in the back yard of a home built in 1880.
-I have also found lots of silver coins and rings metal detecting old property.
+My best metal detecting finds have come from the grounds around old homes.
+I found a 4 pfennig from 1795 found near a well in the back yard of a home built in 1880.
+I have also found lots of silver coins and rings by metal detecting around old properties.

 Getting permission is easier than you think.
-Some people say yes, some say no, but I usually get permission more times than not.
+Some people say yes and some say no, but I get permission more often than not.
 If you want to find your first silver coin, old homes are your best bet.
 These are also great places to find rings dropped by one of the many people who lived in the house over the years.
 The grass along a front walkway is often a hot spot.

 Old House Sites (Torn Down)

-Metal detecting abandoned sites, where an old house once stood, are good places to make interesting finds, and these places are often overlooked by others.
-After researching local spots, I hunted an old house site minutes from my house, finding a silver Barber dime and two relics.
-Prior to that, I had driven past the place hundreds of times not knowing a house once stood there, until I did a little research.
+Abandoned sites where old houses once stood are good places to make interesting finds, and these places are often overlooked by others.
+After researching local spots, I hunted an old house site minutes from my house and found a silver Barber dime and two relics.
+I had driven past the place hundreds of times not knowing a house once stood there—until I did a little research.

 There are several spots in my area that you wouldn't know were once house sites without looking at an old map.
 There are likely spots like this in your area too, including sites of old school houses.
 Many old school houses once stood in corn fields.
 These are some of the best places to go metal detecting if they haven't yet been hunted.